Generic filters

 The cliffs are wind and weather beaten with crumbling rocks littering the beach.
 Care is needed and do not get too close to the cliff faces.
 The beach is only accessible at low tide.
 High tides bring the surf close to the eroding cliff faces.

-• MUST bring: Tide chart
+• Difficulty: Easy MUST bring: Tide chart

 Getting to Waikawau Tunnel and Beach from Marokopa

-34km, 1 hour winding, narrow gravel road.
+34km, 1 hour winding, narrow gravel road

 Remember to check out Waikato Regional Guide for more ideas what to do and see, lace up the hiking boots and enjoy the Waikato.

-Check the Waitomo King Country What’s so great about:
+Find out more about the Waitomo King Country What’s so great about:

 BEST BITS TRAVEL GUIDE